-If a member disagrees with the 2nd File Review assessment, they must submit a formal appeal as per By-Law 18 section 6.6.0.
+If a member disagrees with the 2nd File Review assessment, they must submit a formal Certification Appeal as per the IETO Terms of Reference, Section 3.3.

 Applicants are informed about second reviews when they are given their certification summaries.
 Information is also on our website.
 Members are told that they must review the 2nd File Review Evaluation Troubleshooting Guide and then complete the Request for 2nd Review Form.
 The Form can be submitted in writing or by electronic means.
-Requests for a 2nd file review will not be accepted over the telephone.
+Requests for a 2nd File Review will not be accepted over the telephone.
 The member must submit any new information or documents along with the form.
-If a member is still dissatisfied with the results of the 2nd Review; they will be directed to the appeal procedure in our By-Law 18 either by email or phone depending on how they have communicated with us.
-The member will launch an appeal by sending a Notice of Appeal in writing to the Registrar.
+If a member is still dissatisfied with the results of the 2nd File Review; they will be directed to the certification appeal procedure in the IETO Terms of Reference, Section 3.3, either by email or phone depending on how they have communicated with us.
+For Appeals, the member will launch an appeal in writing within 30 days by sending the Certification Appeal Form to the Registrar which is available at the Certification Appeals tab in the Get Certified section of the OACETT website.